timarif/agentsleague-techconnect/README.md

 - **💻 Laptop** — Bring your own device
 - **🔑 Tenant with M365 Copilot License, Microsoft Azure, and GitHub Copilot** — Required for building agents
 - **🛠️ VS Code installed** — Your development environment
+- **🥳 An Excitement to build something new** - Your developer mindset

 > 📋 **Note:** Each track has specific prerequisites.
 Check the starter kit for your chosen track for detailed setup instructions.